 If you noticed fleas in your house, steam clean whatever surfaces you can.
 Wash clothes in hot water, and wash all bedding.

-Now that you know how to protect your pooch from dog ticks and fleas, you want to take your grooming to the next level.
+Now that you know how to prevent dog ticks and fleas, how to remove dog ticks and what do dog ticks look like – you will want to take your grooming to the next level.

 Check out our post on the best brush for your breed.
 Whether you’re a groomer or a big pet lover, there’s something for everything in the post!

 Also, remember that we’re here to help whenever we can.
 Be sure to contact us so we can answer your most pressing questions.